C.L.I.F.: Production

 In order to inject realism, the main actors were put through a crash training course on police work and procedures conducted by the Training Command (TRACOM) at the Home Team Academy.
 Scenes were mostly filmed on location outdoors in various parts of Singapore and police establishments such as Tanglin Police Divisional HQ and Police Cantonment Complex.
-Police units featured include the Criminal Investigation Department (CID), Police Coast Guard, Security Command and Special Operations Command specialist units including Police Tactical Unit (PTU), Special Tactics and Rescue (STAR), K-9 unit, Gurkha Contingent (GC), and Crisis Negotiation Unit.
+Police units featured include the Criminal Investigation Department, Police Coast Guard, Security Command and Special Operations Command specialist units including Police Tactical Unit, Special Tactics and Rescu, K-9 unit, Gurkha Contingent, and Crisis Negotiation Unit.